-- Ancillary Liquid Assets Can be held by any Sub-Fund up to 20% of net assets. "% of assets" does not include Ancillary Liquid Assets.
-Other investments, such as Deposits with Credit Institutions, money market instruments and money market funds for any specific purpose will be described in Sub-Fund Descriptions. - Equities Includes investments in shares, depository receipts, warrants and other participation rights.
-To a limited extent equity exposure may also be achieved through convertible securities, index and participation notes and equity linked notes. - Debt securities Includes investments in bonds and other securities such as debentures, capital notes and any other obligations paying fixed or floating - Domicile When a domicile is stated, it refers to the country in which the company is incorporated and has its registered office.
+- Cash and cash equivalents Can be held by any Sub-Fund on an ancillary basis. "% of assets" does not include ancillary cash and cash equivalents.
+Other investments in cash and cash equivalents for any specific purpose will be described in Sub-Fund Descriptions. - Equities Includes investments in shares, depository receipts, warrants and other participation rights.
+To a limited extent equity exposure may also be achieved through convertible securities, index and participation notes and equity linked notes. - Debt securities Includes investments in bonds and other securities such as debentures, capital notes and any other obligations paying fixed or floating (variable) interest. - Domicile When a domicile is stated, it refers to the country in which the company is incorporated and has its registered office.

-Derivatives See Sub-Fund Descriptions for derivatives usage for each Sub- Fund.
+Derivatives See Sub-Fund Descriptions for derivatives usage for each Sub-Fund.
 See Investment Restrictions and Powers for general information, including what is permissible under UCITS law and regulation, and for details on derivatives usage and purposes for the Sub-Funds.

-Risks See Sub-Fund Descriptions for a list of the risks for each Sub-Fund including a general note on risk; individual risks are described in Risk Descriptions.
+Risks See Sub-Fund Descriptions for a list of the risks for each Sub-Fund including a general note on risk; individual risks are described in Risk Descriptions

-Environmental, Social and Governance integration and sustainable investing See ESG Integration, Sustainable Investing Approaches and EU SFDR Article 8 Pre-Contractual Annexes for details of how environmental, social and governance information is integrated into the investment decision making process, how Sub-Funds with sustainable investing objectives go beyond such integration and for the EU SFDR Article 8 Pre-Contractual Annexes.
+Environmental, Social and Governance integration and sustainable investing See ESG Integration and Sustainable Investing Approaches for details of how environmental, social and governance information is integrated into the investment decision making process and how Sub-Funds with sustainable investing objectives go beyond such integration.
 Please also refer to Sustainability risk as described in Risk Descriptions.